bashbashbashu/privesc_helper.py/readme.md

 ---

-## 📜 License
+##  License
-MIT — use responsibly, attribute improvements, and keep it legal 🙏
+MIT — use responsibly, I am not to blame for any illegal use.

 ---